ScottSmalley/SeniorCapstoneAPI/README.md

 API Google doc of API commands: https://docs.google.com/document/d/1FYa0JdBLtg6MJhsW2vNRi18ITzjd0Tyu29xi4rF9sxI/edit?usp=sharing

-FlexpoolScheduledEvents:
+FlexpoolMaintenance:
-Formatted to be uploaded as an AWS Lambda function, this group of solutions are intended to be targets for AWS CloudWatch to schedule maintenance on our database.
+Formatted to be uploaded as an AWS Lambda function, this group of solutions are intended to be targets for AWS CloudWatch Scheduled Event to schedule maintenance on our database.
 These commands are not accessible by a regular user.

 To be completed by April 30,2020.
 Scott Smalley